Jawed Siddiqi: Education and academic career

 Siddiqi received a BSc degree in mathematics from the University of London, followed by an MSc and PhD in computer science at the University of Aston, Birmingham.
 During 1991–1993, he was a visiting researcher at the Centre for Requirements and Foundation at the Oxford University Computing Laboratory (now the Oxford University Department of Computer Science), working with Professor Joseph Goguen in the area of requirements engineering.
 Siddiqi has been involved with the BCS Formal Aspects of Computing Science (FACS) Specialist Group for many years.
 Currently he is chair of the group.
 Siddiqi is also an executive member of the IEEE Technical Council on Software Engineering (TCSE).
-Siddiqi is a British computer scientist, fellow of the British Computer Society, a member of the IEEE, and a member of the ACM.
+Siddiqi is a fellow of the British Computer Society, a member of the IEEE, and a member of the ACM.
 He is a co-editor of Formal Methods: State of the Art and New Directions.

 Fighting racism

 Siddiqi has for three decades has been involved in countering racism and fighting for social justice.
 He was a founding member and chair of the North Staffordshire Racial Equality Council, executive member of the West Midlands Regional Board for Commission for Racial Equality, secretary of the Black Justice Project and chair of Sheffield Racial Harassment Project.
 He has written about and been invited to speak on countering racism particularly structural racism.
 He is the vice chair of The Monitoring Group (TMG).
 TMG works with all sections of the black and Asian communities to that are facing hostility, abuse and violence from racists.
 It has been involved in several high-profile cases: the Stephen Lawrence family, Sarfraz Najeib family and Zahid Mubarek family.